Sign In to Your Account

 Canadian gold coins are among the most popular gold coins in the world, recognized and coveted by investors everywhere.
 The coins have risen to prominence, in part because they are beautifully made and in part because of Canada’s complex but rich gold history.

-The remarkable story dates back to the middle of the 19th century, when Canada was fighting for a national currency of its own.
+The remarkable story dates back to the middle of the 19th Century when Canada was fighting for a national currency of its own.
 Political leaders wanted to promote commerce.
-In order for the Canadian dollar to be trusted by the nation’s trading partners, it was made redeemable in gold.
+For the Canadian dollar to be trusted by the nation’s trading partners, it was made redeemable in gold.
 The gold backing meant Canada needed to build a stockpile of gold reserves.

 Buyers are guaranteed exact weight and purity by the Canadian government.
 Each Maple Leaf 1 oz coin has a face value of 50 Canadian dollars (at the time of this writing), and the coins carry legal tender status.